tillchen/Tech_Books/README.md

 ## About

 This repository keeps track of the wonderful tech books I've enjoyed regarding programming, computer science, AI, and machine learning.
+It's not longer maintained since I migrated to [Goodreads](https://www.goodreads.com/review/list/70012245-tianyao-chen?shelf=tech-books)

 ## The List in Chronological Order